oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

 ## Section 2: Deploying 2 Node Oracle RAC Setup on Podman using Slim Image

-Follow the below instructions to setup Oracle RAC on Podman using Slim Image for various scenarios like using user-defined files or not using the same.
+Follow the below instructions to setup Oracle RAC Database on Podman using Slim Image for various scenarios like using user-defined response files or not using the it.
 Oracle RAC setup can also be done either on block devices or on NFS storage devices.

 ### Section 2.1: Deploying 2 Node Oracle RAC Setup on Podman using Slim Image Without using response files